 The Sociology curriculum at Eugene Lang College introduce you to the key texts, concepts, methods, research tools, and evolution of the sociology discipline.
 It includes training in qualitative research methods, such as participant observation, interviews, discourse analysis, and historical sociology.
 The interests of the faculty range from the micro (interactions of individuals in urban neighborhoods) to the macro (global political economy).
 Three themes define the program:

 Students can study sociology as a major (the Bachelor of Arts in Sociology), a minor, or a guided area of study (for Liberal Arts majors).

 The University and New York City

-Sociology majors at Eugene Lang College benefit from the intimate, seminar-based program of the college and the rich resources of The New School, a progressive urban university.
+At Eugene Lang College, you'll benefit from the intimate, seminar-based program of the college and the rich resources of The New School, a progressive urban university.
 These resources include

 - The university's New York City location, which provides excellent opportunities for civic engagement projects (transformative social practice) and internships with nonprofit organizations, government agencies, media organizations, and research institutions

 - Speaker series and conferences featuring leading academic and applied sociologists from around the world